awpala/my-omscs-notes/cs-6290/19-cache-coherence.md

 <img src="./assets/19-083.png" width="650">
 </center>

-Consider now a reprise of the topic of **cache misses** (cf. Lesson 14, i.e, the "three Cs"), in the additional context of cache coherence.
+Consider now a reprise of the topic of **cache misses** (cf. Lesson 14, i.e., the "three Cs"), in the additional context of cache coherence.

 Recall that there are three types of cache misses (i.e., "three Cs") as follows:
   * **compulsory** → the cache block is accessed for the first time (i.e., it was not previously in the cache), thereby yielding a cache miss "by default"